joel515/cantilever_beam/README.md

 GMSH for geometry and mesh generation, ElmerGrid for mesh conversion, and ElmerSolver for the analysis computation.

-Results will be presented quantitatively and as a percent error from hand- calculated values.
-Future implementations will include a web-based Paraview user interface.
+Results are presented quantitatively and as a percent error from hand- calculated values.
+Additionally, stress and displacement results from Paraview are embedded via WebGL.

 Developed by [Joel Kopp](mailto:jkopp@mkei.org) for the [Milwaukee Institute] (https://www.mkei.org).